RajaVamsi11/Titiksha-18/README.md

 # Titiksha
 It is an android application for the Annual Technical festival event of Shri Mata Vaishno Devi University.

-This application is used for sharing upcoming events details and results of the events completed to the students who are interested in the event.
+This application is used for sharing upcoming events details and results of the events completed in smvdu to the students of smvdu who are interested in the event.
 The app is capaple of sending notifications to the user about event details and contains basic screens like About screen, Contact us screen and many more.

 ## Screenshots